Simplexity-Development/SimpleNicks/README.md

 > **Warning**
 >
-> This plugin is currently under development and is not for production use unless retrieved from [releases](https://github.com/ADHDMC/SimpleNicks/releases).
+> This plugin is currently under development and is in [beta testing](https://github.com/ADHDMC/SimpleNicks/releases).

 ## Commands